-The Liver Meeting® 2016 offers cutting-edge programming that specifically targets the diverse needs of hepatology professionals.
-Attendees can expect to learn the most up-to-date clinical and basic researc7 trends in liver disease from renowned experts in the field.
+The Liver Meeting® provides cutting-edge programming that specifically targets the diverse needs of hepatology professionals.
+Attendees can expect to learn the most up-to-date clinical and basic research trends in liver disease from renowned experts in the field.
 Session content features a full spectrum of topics including Hepatitis C, liver transplantation, and value-based care, in addition to common conundrums in the treatment of liver disease, cases and abstract presentations designed to provide insight and global perspectives on treatment and management strategies.

 Content for The Liver Meeting® is developed by various AASLD Committees, Special Interest Groups (SIG) and the Scientific Program Committee In addition to Annual Meeting, the content is made up of the following session types: